Hars15kth/-HGNN-News/README.md

 \right).
 $$

-The first operator begins from explicit higher-order incidence structure.
+The first begins with explicit higher-order incidence structure.
 The second learns pairwise contextual weights from the input sequence.

 ---